Garvity/GarvisAi/README.md

 | `pdfRag` | Retrieval-grounded answer from an uploaded PDF | Subject to agent service limits |
 | `imageAnalyzer` | Analysis and text extraction from an uploaded image | Subject to agent service limits |

-## Production considerations
+## Operational safeguards

-This repository includes Dockerfiles for the gateway and each service.
-Build from the `backend/` directory so the image can include `shared/`:
+Each backend component has an independent `uv`-based Dockerfile.
+Build from the `backend/` directory so services that declare the local `shared` package can include it:

 ```bash
 cd backend